 It seemed a rather dull explanation for this very visceral experience, but did at least reassure me that I wouldn't need to start seeking out an exorcism.
-Sharpless, however, did share a few of the more colourful theories about EHS with me – the first being gang-stalking.
+Sharpless, however, did share a few of the more colorful theories about EHS with me—the first being gang-stalking.

 "Gang-stalking is where a group of people spy on and torment you, and in this instance cause you to experience these sensations," said Sharpless, explaining that some EHS sufferers believe they're being targeted by a government agency of some sort.
 "They believe these agencies are using a microwave energy generator, and they point it at them while they're sleeping," he continued, "and it causes the massive explosion."

 What if he was right?
-I mean, my flat does have electricity and a water supply.
+I mean, my apartment does have electricity and a water supply.

 I got in touch with Southern Water and NPower to find out if they were behind the screaming: "Are your meters spying on us for the government and or causing me to hear noises in the night?"
 I emailed their press team.